Engee documentation

 Conclusion

-In this example, we have looked at the possibilities of creating and applying custom libraries in our everyday work with models.
+In this example, we looked at the possibilities of creating and using custom libraries in everyday work with models.

 Blocks used in example